ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

     - For example, if a label is missing, an application should avoid generating a non-unique label for multiple URLs (i.e. `Missing Notebook`) as that harms accessibility and limits the value of grouping.
 - Avoid using empty string or other whitespaces labels with defined hrefs.
 This will cause the rendered anchor to have no text associated with it, and it will be difficult for a user to see that the anchor exists.
 - Applications may leave the href as `null` / `undefined` to have the anchor column behave effectively like a string column
 - Avoid mixing `undefined` and `null` as values for the label field.
-When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text "No value".
+When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text `"No value"`.
     - As explained above, it is not recommended to use `undefined` or `null` labels when the data has defined hrefs.
+- Avoid mixing empty string with `undefined`/`null` as values for the label field.
+The distinction when grouping between `"No value"` and `"Empty"` is not likely meaningful to a user.
+    - As explained above, it is not recommended to use empty string, `undefined`, or `null` labels when the data has defined hrefs.

 #### Number column